AkashYadav256/JHUWebDev/README.md

-This is the readme file for course assignment
+This is the readme file for courses assignment by Johns Hopkins University